Iterative Estimation of Nonparametric Regressions with Continuous Endogenous Variables and Discrete Instruments: Asymptotic Properties

 \section{Asymptotic Properties}

-For nonlinear inverse problems, iteration methods like the one used here would in general not converge globally.
-We are able to prove local convergence by appropriately restricting the initial condition and controlling the behavior of the Fr\'echet derivative of the operator $\hat{T}$.
+For nonlinear inverse problems, iteration methods like the one used here would generally not converge globally.
+We can prove local convergence by appropriately restricting the initial condition and controlling the behavior of the Fr\'echet derivative of the operator $\hat{T}$.
+In the following, the number of iterations, $N$, should be taken as a function of $c$ and the sample size, $n$, although we shall not make this dependence explicit.
+We also let $\varphi_0$ and $\varphi^\prime_0$ denote the probability limit of the (random) initial conditions $\hat\varphi_0$, and $\hat\varphi^\prime_0$.
+We assume the following.